Shreyassreedhara/Distributed-Operating-System-Principles/Project4/README.md

 `mix phx.new somefilename`

-WARNING: In my project, the project name is test.
+_WARNING_: In my project, the project name is test.
 It is advised that you use the same name while creating the phoenix project.
 If you use any other name, you will have to change the name in all the files that you will be replacing.

 This will create a phoenix project for you with the name somefilename.
 It will already have many files inside it.
 You can refer this page for more information on [mix](https://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html).